Generic Name: metyrapone

 How is Metopirone Supplied

-Capsules 250 mg -- soft gelatin, white to yellowish-white, oblong, opaque, imprinted CIBA on one side and LN on the other side in brown ink.
+Capsules 250 mg -- soft gelatin, white to yellowish‑white, oblong, opaque, imprinted HRA on one side in red ink.

 Do not store above 30ºC (86ºF).